vanzyl-wallace/agency-booking-service/README.md

     There are also 2x XML calls for Making a booking and updating a booking in the XML folder.
     You also have a actuator health check in the Metrics folder.

+    When using the Get All Reservations Paging you need to specify the page and size parameters.